PGA Odds and Predictions: A Guide To Golf Futures and Props

 For the purpose of this article, we’ll show you how to boost your return on investment (ROI) on golf futures and props throughout the season.

 Field sizes and cut rules differ in some tournaments, especially in the majors.
-Each major championship determines their own cut rules.
+Each major championship determines its own cut rules.

 The Masters has the smallest field of the four majors, inviting only 90-100 golfers.
 Only the top 50 golfers (and ties) make the cut after the first 36 holes.
 There is one caveat: any golfer within 10 strokes of the lead makes the cut, whether they are in the top 50 or not.

-Like traditional tour events, the PGA Championship and the Open Championship (commonly referred to as the British Open) start with a field of 156 golfers.
-The top 70 plus ties after 36 holes advance to the weekend.
+Like traditional tour events, the PGA Championship starts with a field of at most 156 golfers.
+The top 70 golfers, plus ties, after 36 holes advance to the weekend’s final two rounds.

 The US Open has a full field of 156 golfers.
 Like the Masters, the US Open cut rule used to include any golfer within 10 strokes after 36 holes.
 The USGA changed the rule in 2012 to include only the top 60 golfers out of the 156-person field.